-National Donut Day — yes, it’s a real thing — is always the first Friday in June, which falls this year on June 1.
+National Donut Day — yes, it’s a real thing — is always the first Friday in June.
 By all means, celebrate with a donut or three, or if you’re feeling really ambitious, run the table by sampling the wares at all our favorite donut stops.
 But really, don’t donuts deserve at least a month of their own?
 Declare this your own personal donut decade and go about your business.

 And one more thing: Whether identified as a “doughnut” or the more informal “donut,” it’s always going to be carbtastic.